Lucozade: Composition

 While the ingredients vary somewhat from one drink to another, those of the Lucozade Original Energy were listed as follows in 2013: carbonated water, glucose syrup (25%), citric acid (E330), lactic acid (E270), flavouring (unspecified), preservatives (potassium sorbate, sodium bisulphite (E-222)), caffeine, antioxidant (ascorbic acid), colour (sunset yellow (E110), Ponceau 4R).
-After the reformulation to lower sugar in 2017, and another reformulation in 2023, Lucozade Original contains the sweeteners sucralose and acesulfame K.
+After the reformulation to lower sugar in 2017, and another reformulation in 2023, Lucozade Original contains less glucose syrup, and the sweeteners sucralose and acesulfame K.

 A warning is printed on the packaging that the colouring may have an adverse effect on activity and attention in children.
 Nutritional information for 380 ml bottle: energy 1129 kjoules = 266 kCal; protein, fat and fibre nil; carbohydrates 65.4 g of which sugars 33.1 g of which 65.4 g glucose-based; and sodium trace.
 Packaging also warns that spilt Lucozade may stain.
 A 380 ml bottle of Lucozade contains 46 mg of caffeine, about as much as a cup of tea.

 Lucozade contains 0.01% ethanol (alcohol), which meant that observant Muslims could not drink it.
 However, in 2004, the Muslim Council of Britain ruled that they saw no harm in consuming Lucozade which contains traces of ethyl alcohol that do not bear its original qualities and do not change the taste, colour or smell.
 GlaxoSmithKline pointed out that fruit juices and bread could also contain the same or higher trace amounts of alcohol due to natural fermentation.